kairen/elasticsearch-toolbox/README.md

 # Elasticsearch Toolbox
 A collection of tools for maintaining an Elasticsearch cluster.
 Most tools are wrapped up into a small web server with a UI.
-These tools are are generally written with log searching as the primary use case.
+These tools are generally written with log searching as the primary use case.

 * [x] Rotate indices.
 * [x] Backup indices(repository and snapshot).